Mr-Wood-CS/Computing_Science_Scotland/docs/SDD/01-Analysis.md

 When the opinion of a number of users is required, it is often easier to create a survey or questionnaire which will capture the information that the project team require.

 ## Project Planning

+!!! info "What you Need to Know"

+	Describe, exemplify, and implement planning in terms of:

+	* Scheduling
+	* Resources
+	* Gantt charts

+### Explanation

+Project planning involves dividing the project into smaller tasks that are allocated to teams.

+The project leader must use the available resources in the best possible way to get the job completed successfully and on time.

+Project management software will organise the project into smaller tasks and then schedule these tasks.
+The schedule can be displayed as a Gantt Chart.

+As the project progresses and jobs are completed or delayed, the charts can be updated to show the current position.

+In this way, the progress of a project can be monitored regularly.

+A project plan must show:

+* the individual tasks that must be carried out
+* the time required for each task
+* the sequencing of the tasks to be carried out
+* the resources needed for each task
+* the costs involved in carrying out each task

+### Scheduling